simplicitesoftware/module-demo-dsfr/README.md

 `DemoDSFR` external object definition
 -------------------------------------

-Frontend using the DSFR toolkit
+Public and private UI using the DSFR toolkit